socketry/falcon/README.md

 It uses one Fiber per request, which yields in the presence of blocking IO.

+- [Improving Ruby Concurrency](https://www.codeotaku.com/journal/2018-06/improving-ruby-concurrency/index#performance) – Comparison of Falcon and Puma.

 ### Memory Usage

 Falcon uses a pre-fork model which loads the entire rack application before forking.
 This reduces per-process memory usage.

-### Throughput
+[async-http] has been designed carefully to minimize IO related garbage.
+This avoids large per-request memory allocations or disk usage, provided that you use streaming IO.

+## Business Support

+If you use this software for business purposes, please consider purchasing Business Support.
+The agreement will give you:

+- Better software through funded development and testing.
+- Advance notification of bugs and security issues.
+- Priority consideration of feature requests and bug reports.
+- Priority support and assistance.

+The price for business support is $60.00 USD / instance / year.
+Please [contact us](mailto:context@oriontransfer.co.nz?subject=Falcon%20Business%20Support) for more details.

 ## Contributing